ricardoccpaiva/my_telemetry_api/GUIDE.md

 For more options please look at the oficial documentation.

 ## What's next?
 At this point, if everything is correctly instaled and configured you should be able to see something on your terminal when you do some requests to your API.

+If you are having some struggle please take a look at this demo repository that I created: https://github.com/ricardoccpaiva/my_telemetry_api

 Here it is an example.

 ````Elixir
 *SPANS FOR DEBUG*